fyap898/COMP-4513-A1/README.md

 ### Overview
 This project is an API for query art from given CSV format data: artist, eras, galleries, genres, painting genres, paintings and shapes.
+The CSV datas, will be uploaded to web-database, Supabase, where will be used to access from the API.
 With given specific API route, the data will be returned in JSON format.

 ### Built with:
 Node.JS - JavaScript runtime environment